UT Tyler School of Education - Graduate

 - Master Reading Teachers / Literacy Coaches

 - Reading Teachers

 For 2015-2017, the Reading program will only admit students during the summer and spring terms.
 Please make note of this when applying for admissions into the Master of Education in Reading Program.

 Invest in your future.
 Apply today.

 - It's Simple—Apply for admission.
 Enroll in classes.
 Enjoy learning from the comfort of your home.

 - It's Flexible—Enroll full-time or part-time.
-Complete your degree in as little as 18 months.
+Complete your degree within two years.